krishnakireeti-2k7/near_me/README.md

 ## 🧠 AI Code Assist Notes

-* Ensure all features are modular and structured by feature folder.
+* Keep features modular and organized in feature folders.
-* Use Riverpod for state control and DI.
+* Use Riverpod for state management and DI.
-* Location updates should be handled with permission safety and minimal polling.
+* Ensure location updates are permission-safe and efficient.
-* Firebase models should use `fromJson` and `toJson` conversions.
+* Firebase models should use `fromJson`/`toJson` for serialization.
-* Maps should render user markers based on geo-coordinates from Firestore.
+* User pins on map should be rendered based on Firestore geo-coordinates.
-* Include meaningful comments and test IDs for key widgets for Copilot-style tools.
+* Include comments and test IDs for Copilot-style tools.

 ---

 ## 💬 Final Note

-This README is intended to help both human collaborators and AI tools understand the goals, structure, and future scope of the NearMe app.
-Let's build something unforgettable!
+This README is designed to help both human collaborators and AI tools understand the architecture, purpose, and roadmap of the NearMe app.
+Let’s build something unforgettable!

+---

+Let me know if you want:

+* an **installation section**
+* a **screenshot or GIF demo**
+* or to add a **roadmap/bug tracker/contribution guide**

+Would you like those added next?